 To do any of this, though, you need the functionality - and it's at your disposal!
 Time to set it up...

 If you've purchased contact scoring and you're the main account holder, you'll need to enable contact scoring in your account settings.
-This is done by mousing over the person-and-cog icon in the top right corner of the application, selecting Account from the settings menu, selecting the Account settings tab and then ticking Enable contact scoring from underneath 'Features'.
+This is done by clicking the person-and-cog icon in the bottom left corner of the screen, selecting Account from the settings menu, selecting the Account settings tab and then ticking Enable contact scoring from underneath 'Features'.

 Don't forget to click Save settings to ensure the enablement registers.